Railroad Throat Cancer

 - other carcinogens.

 Many of the toxins which have been linked to throat cancer, such as asbestos and secondhand tobacco smoke, were pervasive throughout the railroad industry.
-Consequently, in years past, almost all railroad workers were exposed to carcinogens which could increase their odds of developing throat cancer.
-The trades which generally suffered some of the worst exposures include:
+Consequently, in years past, almost all railroad workers were exposed to carcinogens, which could increase their odds of developing throat cancer.
+The trades that generally suffered some of the worst exposures include:

 - locomotive engineers and conductors,